SrijanBadhya/Debsoc/Running the PES Debsoc.md

 By breadth wise inclusivity, I mean providing multiple slots and multiple days for people to get their round 1 and round 2 finished.
 Extra days for the people who need it.
 Round 3 also needs to be open enough for even people with packed lives to be able to reach the minimum bar.

 Absolutely do not aim to recruit a percentage of applicants, like deciding, "The top 90% will be recruited".
 This is dumb for the same reasons that percentiles in competitive exams are dumb; just because someone was in the bottom 10% doesn't mean that they don't know how to solve math or don't like doing math.
-It's better to measure marks in an exam (or whatever you use as an indication of interest like sessions).
+It's better to measure marks in an exam (or whatever you use as an indication of interest like sessions), and keep that as the threshold.

 We usually conduct round 1 across 3 days, so that people can come on any day according to their flexibility.
 Round 2 also usually is similarly over 3 other days.